About Us

 SmashPad got its start as a commentary supplement to Gamer 2.0 (formerly Inside Gamer Online, which got bought over by an eSports publication brand called Amped News) founded by Amadeo Plaza and Anthony Perez.

-Plaza and Perez recruited and built the staff under different brands, including Gaming-Nation, Inside Gamer Online, Amped IGO, Amped News, Gamer 2.0, and now SmashPad.
+Plaza and Perez recruited and built the staff under different brands including Gaming-Nation, Inside Gamer Online, Amped IGO, Amped News, Gamer 2.0, and now SmashPad.

-SmashPad doesn’t exist to report the news, which is seemingly the task of many other gaming blogs today.
+SmashPad doesn’t exist to report the news, which is seemingly the task of many other gaming publications today.
 Our intention is to take a good look at the things happening in the gaming space and give a critical, and usually well supported, view on the goings-on that take place.

 That said, although you will see it from time to time, don’t come to SmashPad expecting to see breaking stories.